e2b-dev/E2B/README.md

 ## Get started
 You will need:
-- GPT-4 access (we will add support for custom models later)
+- GPT-4 access (support for more and custom models coming soon)
 - Docker
 - Node.js *16+*
 - Yarn